csharp-ambito-variables

 Instance Variables

-Instance variables (also called fields), are declared within a class but outside of any method.
+Instance variables (also called fields), are declared inside a class but outside any method.
 They are accessible by all methods of the class and their lifecycle is the same as that of the class instance.

 public class Person